 Clinical pain assessment in the context of New Zealand society: principles, procedures and physical resources.
 The economic and health effect of pain on the New Zealand workforce.

 Clinicians need to understand the concepts of pain from a multifactorial perspective to assess the subjective experience of pain.
-This paper provides students with a strong grounding in a range of biomedical, functional and psycho-social strategies for assessing and diagnosing musculoskeletal pain problems.
+This paper provides students with a strong grounding in a range of biomedical, functional and psychosocial approaches for assessing musculoskeletal pain problems.
 Interprofessional teamwork is a fundamental aspect of this paper.
-The paper considers pain assessment and diagnosis as an integral part of managing musculoskeletal problems and will enhance student's knowledge and confidence for managing the health problems of people experiencing pain.
+The paper considers pain assessment integral to managing musculoskeletal problems and will enhance student's knowledge and confidence for managing the health problems of people experiencing pain.

 |Paper title||Pain Assessment|